 If the tenant has any defenses, they can make them in person during the hearing.
 The following are some common defenses the tenant may give at the hearing to fight their eviction:

-- The landlord forced the tenant out of the unit unlawfully.
+- The property owner forced the tenant out of the unit unlawfully.
 For example, by turning off any utilities, removing the tenant’s personal property, or changing the locks before the writ of restitution.

-- The eviction was not procedural.
-For instance, the landlord failed to serve the proper eviction notice.
+- The eviction actions were not procedural.
+For instance, the Arizona residential landlord failed to serve the proper notice.

-- A landlord failed to make the necessary repairs to the premises.
+- A landlord failed to make the necessary repairs to the premises violating applicable building codes.

 - A landlord failed to give the tenant an opportunity to fix the violation they had committed, for example paying past due rent within the given period but still being punished.

-- The landlord continued with the eviction action, even after the tenant fixed the violation.
-For instance, paid the overdue rent or fixed the damage they caused to the unit.
+- The Arizona landlord continued with the eviction action, even after the tenant fixed the violation.
+For instance, paying the overdue rent or fixing the damage they caused to the unit.

 As an aside, it is a good idea to consult a property management company or legal professional as eviction may impact the tenant’s security deposit.